 This would be great with breakfast but could also be a great snack on the go!

-- I suggest eating this smoothie within 3 days!
+- I suggest drinking this smoothie within 3 days!
 Be sure to shake it up before you drink it.

 Other Dairy Free Smoothies You Will Love